Tag: Accessibility

 Accessible Web to Attend Axe-Con

-To us, being an a11y means never stop learning and growing our accessibility efforts.
-Opportunities such as Axe-Con are the perfect opportunity for our team to learn from trusted industry leaders.
-Axe-Con, named after Deque System’s Axe-core project, will focus on the current state of web accessibility and how it can grow further.
-The Axe-core […]
+To us, being an a11y means never stopping learning and growing our accessibility efforts.
+Opportunities such as Axe-Con are perfect for our team to learn from trusted industry leaders.
+Axe-Con, named after Deque System’s Axe-core® project, will focus on the current state of web accessibility and how it can grow further.
+The Axe-core® project is […]

 A11y Updates: Instagram, Twitch, and Zoom